On regularity and rigidity of $2\times 2$ differential inclusions into non-elliptic curves

 Regularity of differential inclusions is a subject with a long history.
 The best known result is the analyticity of solutions of the Cauchy-Riemann equations -- reformulated as a differential inclusion, this is the statement that if a function $u:\Omega\rightarrow \mathbb{R}^2$ satisfies $Du\in\mathrm{CO}_+(2)=\mathbb R_+ \mathrm{SO}(2)$ everywhere, then $u$ is analytic.
 In 1850 Liouville \cite{LIO50} proved that if a $C^3$ function $u$ satisfies the differential inclusion $Du\in \mathrm{CO}_{+}(3)=\mathbb R_+ \mathrm{SO}(3)$, then it is a M\"{o}bius mapping.
 The optimal generalization of this result is still an open problem, which has inspired a large literature and to some extent motivated the development of the theory of higher dimensional quasiconformal mappings \cite{boj,reshetnyak94}.

 It is well known (see e.g. \cite{muller-lecture}) that a necessary condition for regularity of a differential inclusion $Du\in K$ is that $K$ should have no rank-one connections:

+This condition is by no means sufficient, a differential inclusion without rank-one connection may have wild solutions.
+The existence and structure of such wild solutions and their weak limits has been the object of an extremely rich line of research, with many far-reaching applications in the theory of nonlinear PDEs.
+We do not attempt to describe these results here, and refer instead to the articles \cite{KMS03,DLS22} and the references therein.

-For differential inclusions in $\R^{2\times 2}$, a general sufficient condition is due to \v{S}ver\'{a}k: if $K\subset \mathbb{R}^{2\times 2}$ is a smooth connected closed submanifold without rank-one connections that is \em elliptic \rm (in the sense that its tangent spaces have no rank-one connections), then solutions of the differential inclusion $Du\in K$ are smooth \cite[\S~5]{sverak93}.
+Here we focus on the essentially orthogonal question of finding general sufficient conditions on $K$ which ensure higher regularity of solutions of the differential inclusion $Du\in K$.
+For differential inclusions in $\R^{2\times 2}$, a first general sufficient condition is due to \v{S}ver\'{a}k: if $K\subset \mathbb{R}^{2\times 2}$ is a smooth connected closed submanifold without rank-one connections that is \em elliptic \rm (in the sense that its tangent spaces have no rank-one connections), then solutions of the differential inclusion $Du\in K$ are smooth \cite[\S~5]{sverak93}.

 For non-elliptic sets, we are not aware of any general regularity result, but we describe next two examples.

 \begin{ex} Consider a bounded weak solution of Burgers' equation, which does not dissipate energy: